-English majors and minors develop the ability to think analytically and creatively and to communicate clearly and persuasively —abilities that are highly desirable in most professional work and fields of graduate study.
+English majors and minors develop the ability to think analytically and creatively and to communicate clearly and persuasively—abilities that are highly desirable in nearly all professional settings and fields of graduate study.

-Students are encouraged to earn course credit for internships both on- and off-campus, study abroad and research for faculty mentors and advisers.
-English majors are also encouraged to gain experience through the publication process through the Athenaeum Press, the university's publishing lab.
+In addition to their work in the classroom, students are encouraged to earn course credit for internships both on and off campus, to engage in a study abroad experience, and to conduct research with faculty mentors and advisers.
+English majors are also encouraged to gain experience in the publication process through The Athenaeum Press, the university's publishing lab.

 Degree in Three (Accelerated Program)

 The English Degree in Three is designed especially for motivated students interested in fast-tracking completion of their bachelor’s degree in English.
 By enrolling in year-round, structured academic plans, participants earn the same amount of credits offered through traditional four-year degree programs in only three years.

 The Degree in Three option is available only to incoming freshmen.
 Students admitted to the program must begin course work during their first fall semester and must maintain an overall 3.0 GPA each semester to remain in the program.

 The B.A. in Digital Culture and Design is a cross-disciplinary and multi-modal approach to the production, distribution, management, and critical analysis of digital culture as well as the application of digital solutions to research projects in the humanities disciplines.
 Students will benefit from an array of pedagogies that take advantage of contemporary instructional technologies.
 Students will gain the knowledge base and skills necessary to create, market, organize, evaluate, and disseminate digital content informed by the humanities.